 A new addition was completed in November 1979.

-In 1997 the sanctuary was refurbished, and in 2004 a new fellowship hall and kitchen was added.
+In 1997 the sanctuary was refurbished, in 2004 a new fellowship hall and kitchen was added, and in 2018 a new youth center was opened.
 In both of these the congregations was able to raise the money for the projects before they were even begun!

 The Lord has greatly blessed Edgewood through the years, and we look forward to where he will guide us in the years to come!